 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed mrem: millirems per year (a measure of radiaiton absorbed by the body).

 Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.